 ShotSpotter to Present at the 25th Annual Needham Growth Conference on January 10, 2023

-/EIN News/ -- FREMONT, Calif., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- ShotSpotter, Inc. (NASDAQ: SSTI), a leader in precision-policing technology solutions that enable law enforcement to more effectively respond to, investigate and deter crime, will be presenting and holding one-on-one meetings at the 25th Annual Needham Growth Conference on January 10-11, 2023 at the Lotte New York Palace Hotel.
+FREMONT, Calif., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- ShotSpotter, Inc. SSTI, a leader in precision-policing technology solutions that enable law enforcement to more effectively respond to, investigate and deter crime, will be presenting and holding one-on-one meetings at the 25th Annual Needham Growth Conference on January 10-11, 2023 at the Lotte New York Palace Hotel.

 ShotSpotter management is scheduled to present on Tuesday, January 10 at 3:45 p.m.
 Eastern time.
 The presentation will be webcast and available for replay here.